Dell XPS: XPS 15 (9560, Early 2017)

 A slightly updated model 9560 was released in February 2017.
 The new model aligned with the previous model 9550 in terms of dimension and exterior ports, but inside the CPU and GPU were upgraded to Kaby Lake and GTX 1050, respectively.
-This model suffered from many thermal issues at high work loads, causing the computer to not be able to use all of its power.
+It also featured an optional 4K glossy touchscreen with 100% sRGB colour coverage, up to 64GB of DDR4 RAM and the same aluminium chassis with carbon-fibre palmrests.
+This model suffered from many thermal issues at high workloads - primarily due to inadequate cooling of the VRMs - causing the computer to throttle power and limit the CPU to only 800mHz until temperatures dropped.
+Users could mitigate this by using laptop cooling pads along with undervolting, or using 3rd party tools such as Throttlestop to bypass CPU and power throttling limitations entirely.

 XPS 15 2-in-1 (9575, Early 2018)

 The XPS 15 2-in-1 (9575) is similar to the XPS 15 (9560) but with a flexible hinge allowing it to fold over into tablet mode.
 This convertible laptop features the 8th Generation Intel mobile processors with AMD GPUs integrated into the chip package.
 It was announced at CES 2018.
 This XPS 15 utilizes LPDDR3 RAM, which is soldered and not upgradable.

 XPS 15 (9570, May 2018)

 The XPS 15 (9570) is the updated version of the XPS 15 (9560) model.
-This new model brings options for the new Coffee Lake quad-core Core i5, hexa-core Core i7 and Core i9 processors, with the option for the latter, the eight-core Core i9-8950HK, being clocked at 2.9 GHz, with a boost clock of 4.8 GHz and the ability to be overclocked as well.
-This new model also comes with an option for the NVIDIA GeForce GTX 1050Ti graphics card, and has the optional fingerprint scanner integrated into the power button.
+This new model brings options for the new Coffee Lake quad-core Core i5, hexa-core Core i7 and Core i9 processors, with the option for the latter, the six-core Core i9-8950HK, being clocked at 2.9 GHz, with a boost clock of 4.8 GHz and the ability to be overclocked as well.
+This new model also comes with an option for the NVIDIA GeForce GTX 1050Ti graphics card and has the optional fingerprint scanner integrated into the power button.
 The webcam placement has also been shifted to be underneath the DELL logo on the bottom of the display.
-The non-touch Full HD variant also now offers 100% sRGB color space coverage on its IPS display, and its Thunderbolt 3 port now supports all four PCIe lanes, unlike the previous models, which only had support for two lanes.
+The non-touch Full HD variant also now offers 100% sRGB colour space coverage on its IPS display, and its Thunderbolt 3 port now supports all four PCIe lanes, unlike the previous models, which only had support for two lanes.